walterkwong/MATH10017-2022/misc/TB2_plan.md

 ---
 R

-1. Introduction to R programming (self-study)
+1. Introduction to R programming & From Scalar to Vectorized Compute
-2. From Scalar to Vectorized Compute
+2.    (self-study)
 3. Vectorized Code
 4. Functional Programming
 5. Data Frame, a case study.
       - CW4 **announcement**
-6. Revision (Cancelled!
-Bank Holiday).
+6. Q&A.

 In total, there will be two coursework during TB2 (12.5% each).